 Since implementing the Benevon Model, Miller has seen improvement in both the sense of teamwork among employees, board members, and volunteers of the institute, and in their collective ability to form relationships with donors.

 "The Benevon training doesn't just invite, they actually require, board members' involvement," she says.
 "We all hear the same message at the same time.
 We are all on the same page working as a team, and that can move us forward better than anything else."

 Staff, volunteers, and board members at the Ocean Institute are now working together to bring as many people as they can into the organization through its Points of Entry, Ask Events, and Free Feel-Good Cultivation Events.

 The team also has a focused approach for interacting and building relationships with donors, rather than letting them "drift away" as they once did.
 Miller says they rely on their three "buckets" of "education, inspiration, and stewardship" to connect with people.

 One item from the inspiration bucket that she and her team frequently share with donors is the story of a group of fifth graders who came to the institute for a program.
 They learned about watersheds in their geographic area—how anything that goes down a drain eventually ends up in the ocean.
 These young people immediately connected to that lesson, and started passing it on to their neighbors.
-They created a presentation on the subject, and they were selected to receive an award, given by their city council—an award normally reserved for students at the college level.
+They created a presentation on the subject and were selected to receive an award, given by their city council—an award normally reserved for students at the college level.

-The Ocean Institute is in the final phase of a $4 million capital campaign to create their new Seaside Learning Center, which will have a 300-foot science dock, and a 100-foot historic maritime pier.
-Miller says that her team is continuing to work towards building a major gift program, to ensure a higher level of sustainability with their annual fund.
+The Ocean Institute is in the final phase of a $4 million capital campaign to create their new Seaside Learning Center, which will have a 300-foot science dock and a 100-foot historic maritime pier.
+Miller says that her team is continuing to work towards building a major gift program to ensure a higher level of sustainability with their annual fund.

 "There is so much potential within this organization," Miller says.
 "Benevon will be key to reaching that potential."